eminaktas/get-of-metrics/readme.md

 # get-of-metrics.py

-Get of Metrics for Prometheus and Grafana
+Get of Metrics version 3

 ## Overview

-get-of-metrics is a Python script for dealing the Broadcom switch metrics to extract the metrics from command line, parse the metrics and create a *.prom file for metrics to be processed by Node Exporter, Prometheus.
-Finally, visualize the metrics with Grafana.
+get-of-metrics is a Python script for dealing the Broadcom switch metrics to extract from commandline, parse the metrics and expose them to be processed by Prometheus and Grafana.

-## Documentation

-Detailed installation can be found at installation.docx
+This version works as an Prometheus Exporter.

 ## Installation